TL;DR: The Quick Read

 If you want to diagnose exactly why your mobile metrics are lagging, the very first step is to stop looking at Google Analytics.
 Analytics platforms excel at telling you *where* users are dropping off, but they are entirely incapable of telling you *why*.

 Proper diagnosis requires testing on actual mobile devices under realistic, constrained conditions.
 You must utilize Chrome DevTools to throttle your CPU and network speeds to simulate real-world mobile environments.
 Record performance traces while navigating products, expanding accordions, and attempting to complete a checkout.
 Furthermore, you must review session recordings to hunt for rage clicks, repeated taps, and abandoned flows.
+If you want the complete five-step diagnostic sequence including how to put a dollar number on every problem you find, it is laid out in full in the guide on why your Shopify conversion rate is low.
+For the exact tools and steps to pull your mobile vs desktop CVR from GA4 alongside add-to-cart rate and checkout completion rate in one diagnostic session, the guide on how to measure Shopify conversion rate covers all five metrics with specific navigation paths in each tool.

 Mobile abandonment is rarely caused by one isolated issue.
 It is almost always a combination of backend bloat, frontend execution limits, and UX friction compounding together.
 If you are ready to stop guessing and start treating your storefront as a complete ecosystem, explore our Shopify Conversion Engineering service.
 We will identify the exact scripts and architecture flaws suffocating your mobile revenue.